Our Experts Reveal the Best Python Frameworks for ETL

 Because Bonobo is just a stream of data rows, the entire pipeline can be represented as a graph using the graphviz library, enabling developers to inspect and design pipelines visually.

-Using this visual graph approach, developers can design complex data transformation processes relatively easily in Bonobo.
+Using this visual graph approach, developers can design complex data transformation processes relatively easily in Bonobo ETL.
 Functions can be combined and chained together, then executed as a single Python file.
 And the flow doesn’t even have to be linear – they can diverge and converge at node points using conditional logic to process data as needed.

 The biggest reason to use Bonobo is its ease of use.
 In fact, this ETL framework is aimed at smaller projects run by independent coders and individuals.
 Bonobo is nothing but Python code and should be easy to pick up for even Python newbies.
 At the same time, the minimalistic nature of Bonobo gives it a fast performance.